Pindar/pindar.github.io/_posts/2014-09-28-jsist-conference-summary.markdown

 comments: true
 ---

-Now while I'm sitting on the Istanbul airport I think it's a good time to note down what I learned the last two days.
+Now while I'm sitting on the Istanbul airport I think it's a good time to note down what I learned the last two days at (JSist)[http://lanyrd.com/2014/jsist/].

 This two days in Istanbul were quite impressive but at the same time the weather was so unbelievable rainy that I couldn't visit much of the city.
 But beside that the conference about JS was worth to come here -- so let's start with Saturday.